sermelo/Highcliff-SDK/README.md

 ## Quick Start
+1. Install Python
-1. Clone the repository
+1. Clone this repository
-2. Run `\examples\quick_start_LOCAL.py`
+1. Run `\examples\quick_start_LOCAL.py`
-3. You should see the following output:
+1. You should see the following output:
 ```
 Ask Peter if he's okay with raising the temperature in the room
 Peter gave the okay to raise the room's temperature